HealthSamurai/documentation/modules-1/smartbox/how-to-guides/pass-inferno-visual-inspection-and-attestation.md

 ### 4. Authenticate in the Smartbox (enter login and password)

-Still on the browser enter you login and password credentials
+Still on the browser enter your pateint login and password credentials

 ### 5. Authorize the launch (allow on the Consent screen)